 The borehole closure gage will be a four-arm spring steel centralizer fixed to the 1-in [2.5 cm] pipe on one end, with the other end connected to a polyetheretherketone (PEEK) slider, sliding on a notch over the 1-in [2.5 cm] pipe.
 The slider connects to an axial linear variable differential transformer (LVDT), which measures displacement of the slider.
 Displacement can be related linearly to borehole circumference.
-The response of the LVDT at different borehole radii will be measured in the lab for calibration of the output.
+The response of the LVDT at different borehole radii will be calibrated against standard-diameter calibration rings.
+The LVDT is equipped with an in-line signal conditioner.
+The LVDT will be connected to a Campbell Scientific CR1000X datalogger.